neesonch/info-delver/README.md

 The layout is keyboard accessible (Tab/Shift-tab to move the cursor forward and backward between toggles, Spacebar to enable/disable a highlighted toggle).

+Colours are defined via CSS variables as a stepping-off point for future implementation of theming.

+---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).